03/17/2020 Industry news

-September 14th of 2019 – Strong Customer Authentication (SCA) will go into effect.
+The European Bank Authority (EBA) has recently decided that the official deadline of mandatory Strong Customer Authentication (SCA) will go into effect on the first of January, 2021 (previously 14th of September).
 As part of the updated PSD2, this regulation will be initiated to improve security in the payment space.
 This article sets out to inform merchants about the requirements of SCA and how it may impact the way online consumers authenticate themselves.

 What is Strong Customer Authentication?

 Strong Customer Authentication (SCA) must be used for all remote electronic transactions – unless an exemption applies.
 The introduction of SCA aims to strengthen the authentication process of online consumers.
 This new European regulation is supposed to reduce fraud and increase the security of online payments.
 In particular, payments will need to be accepted with at least two authentication factors.

 In total, there are three different authentication factors set out by Strong Customer Authentication:

 - Something the customer knows (e.g. password or pin)

 - Something the customer owns (e.g. phone or hardware token)